dkvz/dkvz-blog-2025/README.md

 - We should make dark mode preference work without JS by adding the relevant media query and duplicating a bunch of styles and variables
 - HTML comments in pages should be removed at some point.
 - Create the go to top button (could use `btn-highlight`)
-- Add icons to every menu entry - Make sure it works on mobile screens
 - The title generating function should be in siteInfo and not in app.vue so I can also use it in error.vue which is doing its own title generation
 - Delete the fake article I created at some point from the backend using the delete endpoint
 - I think that's fine but loading to the very end of articles or shorts on the index leads to the button showing the spinner but not adding any article and not showing that it's the end of it